Skip to main content

 • the processing activities for which each party determines the purposes and means (whether alone or in combination).

-In practice, this probably requires a case-by-case assessment depending on the processing activities.
+In practice, this requires a case-by-case assessment depending on the processing activities.
+We’ve provided some examples below that show which roles may apply in practice.

 Example